DataDog/dockercon-workshop/readme.md

 1. Install Docker.
 If you are on a Mac or Windows, the easiest option is the Docker Toolbox (https://www.docker.com/products/docker-toolbox).
-There is a Docker for Mac beta program that uses xhyve instead of VirtualBox and VMWare Fusion, but there are still some issues with it.
-This session will use the standard released version of Docker instead.
+You can also use the Docker for Mac beta if you have access to it.

 2. Create a new machine with docker-machine.
 Having 4G RAM for the machine is recommended.
 If using VMWare Fusion, use this command: